shNext/Resume/README.md

 Industry, Position, Goal

+## Criteria for me when apply to the company

 ## Desired Industry

 Semiconductor, Vehicle

 ### Reason Why I'm interested in this industry

+Frontline

 ## Position I want to take part in